-An employee on leave of absence for personal illness who is drawing salary under sick leave allowance may be required to submit a certificate from a doctor of medicine or surgeon stating that the employee is physically unable to resume his or her duties.
-A new certificate will be submitted as often as required.
-Salary allowances for personal disability will be paid only while the employee is unable to resume his or her former employment and has available leave to cover the absence.
+An employee on leave for personal illness who is drawing salary under sick leave allowance may be required to submit a certificate from a licensed medical practitioner stating that the employee is physically unable to resume employment duties.
+A new certificate must be submitted as often as required.
+Salary allowances for personal disability will be paid only while the employee is unable to resume employment and has available leave to cover the absence.

-If an employee is absent because of illness for five (5) consecutive days or for ten (10) days in any one semester because of the same illness, he or she may be required, at the discretion of the Superintendent, to have a physical examination by a physician.
-Physicians selected by the Superintendent will be reimbursed by the School Board; all others will be reimbursed by the employee as approved by the Superintendent.
+If an employee is absent because of illness for five consecutive days or for ten days in any one semester because of the same illness, the employee may be required, at the discretion of the Superintendent of Schools, to have a physical examination by a physician.
+Physicians selected by the superintendent will be reimbursed by the School Board; all others shall be reimbursed by the employee as approved by the superintendent.